babyfish-ct/kimmer/doc/kimmer-sql/null-safety.md

 The line with comment "α" will result in a compilation error, store is a nullable object because *table.store?* means left join.

-Left join always return nonnull table regardless of whether the association itself is nullable or not.
+Left outer join always return nullable table regardless of whether the association itself is nullable or not.

 ## 3. Nonnull column of nullable table